 George speaks fondly about his mother’s attitude.
 No matter what happened, she was determined to create a pleasant experience for her children.

-They were first put in the Rohwer Relocation Center, in Arkansas.
+George and his family were first put in the Rohwer Relocation Center, in Arkansas.
 It was hot and humid, but they made friends and collaboration was prevalent.
 The family spent 1 year and 7 months in Arkansas.
 Then, they were moved to Tule Lake, where the atmosphere was a lot more tense.

-He mentions Herbert Nicholson from Vroman bookstore who always helped people in the camps.
+He mentions Herbert Nicholson from Vroman Bookstore who always helped people in the camps.
 I’m always amazed by actions like this.
 They remind me of this quote from The Hobbit.

 I have found that it is the small everyday deed of ordinary folks that keep the darkness at bay.
 Small acts of kindness and love.”